Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and understand about workshops and play with the latest equipment, prepare for competitions, or literally hang out.
+As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and know about workshops and play with the latest tool, prepare for competitions, or literally hang out.
 There are twelve CCC Training Labs throughout the U.S.: in Los Angeles, Seattle, Chicago, Boston, Washington D.C., Durham, N.C., Miami, New York, Dallas, Charleston, S.C., Asheville, N.C., and Emeryville, Calif.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.